Larder Love

 The sweetness of fruit and savoury salty tang of feta in this light fresh fig and feta salad with pine nuts are summer on a plate for me.
 The juice of the figs runs into the sourdough croutons giving them a flavour burst with crunch and chew at the same time.

-fresh fig and feta salad with pine nuts
+fig and feta salad on blue plate with cuttlery behind

 What are the ingredients for this salad